David Segui: Playing career

-In 1,456 games over 15 seasons, Segui posted a .291 batting average (1412-for-4847) with 683 runs, 284 doubles, 139 home runs, 684 RBI, 524 bases on balls, .359 on-base percentage and .443 slugging percentage.
+In 1,456 games over 15 seasons, Segui posted a .291 batting average with 683 runs, 284 doubles, 139 home runs, 684 RBI, 524 bases on balls, .359 on-base percentage and .443 slugging percentage.
 He recorded a .995 fielding percentage primarily as a first baseman, but also played 100 games at left and right field.
+Segui was generally regarded as a good fielding first baseman.
+He did not play in any postseason games and was the active leader in MLB games played without a postseason appearance before he retired.